vbrusca/JsonPL/README.md

 </pre>

 ## Force Local De-Referencing:
-You can use a one-time, external only, local de-referencing.
+You can now use a one-time, outter-most only, local de-referencing.
 This can be used in conjuction with URL referencing to use a local variable to define the path sent to the specified URL.
 <pre>
 {
    "sys":"call", "name":"SYS::wr", "args":[